LarsBesselmann/Liberty-Getting-Started-TA-CC/README.md

     <kbd>![TA-Guidance3b](./images/media/TA-Guidance3b.png)</kbd>

     As you can see, the guide recommends to start with the moderate application **ACMEAnnuityEJBMDB.ear** as the code changes will help for 4 other applications as well  and only one jar file is impacted.
-Feel free to investigate further into the differenbt recommendations.
+Feel free to investigate further into the different recommendations.

 ## 2.3.2 Export and review the Workspace summary and application details